-Sources of carbon monoxide in the home can be significant, and as a professional home inspector who has completed thousands of heating system examinations, it is astounding the number of times I find a problem with carbon monoxide leakage.
+Sources of carbon monoxide in the home can be significant, and as a professional home inspector who has completed thousands of heating system examinations, it is astounding the number of times I find a problem with carbon monoxide leakage, especially when it’s not hard to prevent carbon monoxide from leaking into your living space.
 Severity ranges, but it is not unusual to find life threatening levels on a fairly regular basis.

 I immediately notified the owners so corrective action could be taken.
 Later, we found out that the homeowner was pregnant and had been experiencing nausea which she attributed to her condition.
 Subsequent blood tests disclosed elevated levels of carbon monoxide.
 Her illness was more likely caused by carbon monoxide poisoning.

 Carbon monoxide usually leaks into the home due to faulty heating equipment.
 There are several areas of the heating system where leakage is common.
-To prevent yourself from becoming a victim of carbon monoxide poisoning, have a qualified heating contractor check your system carefully each year.
-A thorough examination for sources of carbon monoxide should include the following:
+To prevent carbon monoxide and avoid becoming a victim, have a qualified heating contractor check your system carefully each year.
+A thorough examination for sources of carbon monoxide should include the following six components:

 - Heat Exchanger.
 The heat exchanger keeps the air you breathe separate from the carbon monoxide laced exhaust gases.
 Check the furnace heat exchanger for any signs of rust, combustion deposits or cracks.
 If any cracks or holes are found, the furnace should be replaced.